Here are 10 tips to get you started shooting the kinds of outdoor photographs that you’ll be proud to share.

 My wedding pictures were taken by an amateur photographer on a bright day, at noon, in a park by a lake.
 What can I say?
 My nose looks like a squash in the pictures and my eyes are just slits from squinting into the camera.
 Only the pictures that we took on the trail, in the woods, hiking into the lake, are soft and attractive.
 Harsh sunlight causes people to squint and flattens out a photograph.
 It changes the way colour appears in your picture.
 It requires a lot of light manipulations with the use of filters and reflectors to do it well.
 Instead, find a spot in the soft shade or dappled light where your subject can look wide-eyed at the camera.

 The sun’s rays play beautifully with the atmosphere for a few hours after dawn and a few hours before dusk.
 This is an amazing time to capture landscape photos.
 It’s also the perfect time to take pictures of your livestock or special portraits of your family.

 The sun is slanting at an angle and the light is the most attractive for taking pictures of people, too.
-In fact light at 45 degree angle to the person, is the most flattering light for the human face.
+In fact, the light at a 45-degree angle to the person is the most flattering light for the human face.

 Choose an overcast day

 The clouds on an overcast day make the perfect lightbox, softening shadows, and mediating colour.
 If it looks like it might rain, bring an umbrella.
 If it looks like a tornado, pick a different day.
 You’re looking for soft dove grey clouds but not purple darkness.

 Use the flash-fill feature to light the subject while allowing the background to be lit with ambient light